Calga Aboriginal Cultural Landscape: Heritage listing

 The site is also of historic significance as the subject of a landmark Land and Environment Court judgement which recognised the significance of an Aboriginal cultural landscape.
 This decision recognised in law, for what appears to be the first time, the interconnectedness and inextricable significance of networks of individual Aboriginal sites and intangible values as intrinsically connected components of a single cultural landscape, rather than isolated physical objects or artefacts.

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.

 The site is associated with Aboriginal people past and present, in particular the Darkinjung and Guringai Aboriginal peoples, for whom it has profound cultural and spiritual meaning.
-Aboriginal peoples' experience of this landscape has traditionally been guided by culturally symbolic markers including topography, natural resources, rock and pigment art and stone arrangements which can be interpreted to communicate directions, boundaries, required ritual practises and/or stories.
+Aboriginal peoples' experience of this landscape has traditionally been guided by culturally symbolic markers including topography, natural resources, rock and pigment art and stone arrangements which can be interpreted to communicate directions, boundaries, required ritual practices and/or stories.

 The site is also significant at a state level for its particular association with Aboriginal women past and present.
 The shape of the landform and associated views, vegetation, iconography of engravings and associated series of stone arrangements on the northern ridgeline of the natural amphitheatre indicate that it is an area of women's ceremonial business.
 This is reinforced by traditional stories and beliefs.
-As such, the tangible and intangible values of the cultural landscape provide a unique and rich window into the traditional practise and instruction of sacred women's business.
+As such, the tangible and intangible values of the cultural landscape provide a unique and rich window into the traditional practice and instruction of sacred women's business.

 The full significance of the association with Aboriginal women is not able to be articulated in detail due to cultural and gender sensitivities.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The site is of state aesthetic significance as a ritualised cultural landscape comprised within a largely intact gully.
 It demonstrates distinctive aesthetic attributes in form and composition, with natural and cultural features across the landscape which are imbued with both practical and intangible meanings.

-The semicircular topography of the amphitheatre provides resources, amenity and seclusion for cultural practise and its shape is recognised by Aboriginal women to represent a womb.
-The shape reflects cultural knowledge of the site as the birthplace of Daramulan and the traditional practises that occur there, proving symbolic and physical protection and sustenance.
+The semicircular topography of the amphitheatre provides resources, amenity and seclusion for cultural practice and its shape is recognised by Aboriginal women to represent a womb.
+The shape reflects cultural knowledge of the site as the birthplace of Daramulan and the traditional practices that occur there, proving symbolic and physical protection and sustenance.
 The orientation of the womb-shaped amphitheatre to the west and its spatial relationship in the broader regional cultural landscape further emphasise its connection to far reaching Aboriginal people and countries via the songline travelled by creation beings.
-The topography provides natural pathways to facilitate traditional practise and key high points which allow for important viewsheds across and within the natural amphitheatre and beyond it to other related landscapes.
+The topography provides natural pathways to facilitate traditional practice and key high points which allow for important viewsheds across and within the natural amphitheatre and beyond it to other related landscapes.